Jessicavazm/Terminalapp_JessicaVaz/README.md

 - Option number 6 (Exit):
     - This option lets user exit the program, it prints a message thanking the user for visiting the app.
+### Main function
+    - Imports Colorama package for printing in colour
+    - Imports 'app_functions' module to use it's functions.

+- 'Main' function enter a 'while True' that keeps executing the main menu until user types a valid input or decides to exit program.
+Print function displays the app's menu with 6 different options.
+Each option calls a specific function from module 'app_functions'.
+User input is stored in a variable called 'user_choice' and 'if/elif' statements are then executed.
+If any of the statement evaluates to true, corresponding function is called.
+Else statement is called if none of the conditions above is true indicating user input is invalid and prompts the user to type the desired menu option again.

+- 'KeyboardInterrupt' displays an error message when user interrupts the flow of the program by typing control + c.
+- 'Exception' catches any other error that might occur in the program process.

+- Finally block is always displayed regardless if an error was raised in the try block or not.
+Message informs any added note will be saved for next time.

 ### File handling functions
 'Save_note_json' and 'load_notes_json' imports built in modules (json and os) from Python library to handle file operations.